the-pilot-club/.github/profile/README.md

 Our Development Team exists of members of The Pilot Club who wish to put forth their time to help improve The Pilots Club's resources and web services.

-### Development Team Lead : Eric Steiner

-Eric is the founding member of TPCs development team.
-Eric is a self-taught developer who learned how to code with the discord bot.

-Since Eric started the dev team, The Pilot Club has expanded its web resources to what it is today.

-### Deputy Development Team Lead: Mike Melton

-Mike joined the team to help improve TPCs web resources away from the old Windows server that TPC was on, and help migrate over to Kubernetes.

-Mike has played an instrumental part in the current state of the clubs resources and services.

-## Joining the Development Team

-If you are looking to help improve our development team, please reach out to Eric via The Pilot Clubs discord server which can be found on our website at https://thepilotclub.org under the join tab.

 # Thank you for your time and we hope you enjoy The Pilot Club!